jackmerrill/maatt.fr/content/projects/gitcord.md

 Overall, there are some flaws with how the bot operates that may be addressed by current maintainers, such as missing types (with the infamous `TSFixMe` as a placeholder) and rate limiting from not using a token.
 However, for the average person who might see the need to self-host a bot to search GitHub, this gets the job done easily.

 Shortly after development in January 2021, I transfered the source to the DOD team.
-Unfortuantely, the group has since disappeared from the Internet, along with the GitCord source.
+Unfortuantely, the group has since disappeared from the Internet, along with the Gitcord source.